 Bockwood Park: Among the medium-sized proposed parks, this park would be one of the most important in order to secure an equitable distribution of park benefits.
 It is on the irregular, cliff-like ledges at the north border of the tableland in the southeastern part of the city.
 It lies just between the two and a half and three mile circles and about one and one-third miles east of Manito Park.
-It includes a sufficient area of moderately level land for a ball field and for lawn games.
+It and three mile circles and about one and one-third miles east of Manito Park.
+It includes a sufficient area of moderately level land for a ball feld and for lawn games.
 It commands fine views over the city and across the Spokane Valley.
 Although there are now few houses in the vicinity of this park, it is evident that it will, before many years, be surrounded by a large population.
 Part of it has been subdivided, but no streets have as yet been cut through it.